josephhmltn/Mathil_YouTube_Video_Analytics/README.md

 # Mathil YouTube Video Analytics

+## Disclaimer 📝⚠️

+**Original Work and AI-Assisted Iteration:** This project, originally completed months ago and solely by myself, is titled 'Mathil Youtube.'
+The current iteration, named '0_Exploratory_Data_Analysis', was undertaken to evaluate the capabilities of AI in analytics, Python coding, and API execution.
+This iteration serves as a testament to the collaborative potential between human insight and AI in data science.

+*The insights and visualizations presented herein are a product of this AI-assisted analysis.*

 ## Project Goals 🎯

 The aim of this project was to harness the capabilities of Python and the YouTube API to: